AGCCS/AGCCS-CTRL22/utils/README.md

 This mesh consist of three nodes with d8:a0:1d:55:37:cc the root (i.e. layer 1) with two children d8:a0:1d:55:a7:10 and  d8:a0:1d:54:e4:a4 (i.e. layer 2).

 The actual protocol (JSON encoding, available commands, expected reply) is implemented by the ESP32 firmware [demesh](../demesh/) and, at this stage, transparent to `dmctrl.py`.
-However, we `dmctrl.py` provides a number of convenience add-ons as listed below.
+However,  `dmctrl.py` provides a number of convenience add-ons as listed below.

 ```
 pi@lrt101:~ $ ./dmctrl.py -?
 usage:
  dmctrl                                // broadcast status request (see exmaple above)
  dmctrl <CMD>                          // broadcast <CMD>, i.e., send {"dst":"*","cmd":"<CMD>"}
  dmctrl <JSON>                         // specify verbatim JSON message to be sent
  dmctrl upgrade <VER> <BRD>            // disribute ESP firmware version/board as specified
  dmctrl avrflash <FILE> <NODE>         // flash avr image for target uC
  dmctrl avrgetpar <PAR> <NODE>         // get parameter <PAR> in target uC
  dmctrl avrsetpar <PAR> <VALUE> <NODE> // set parameter <PAR> in client uC